 The terms used in LibreOffice for most parts of the user interface (the parts of the program you see and use, in contrast to the behind-the-scenes code that actually makes it work) are the same as for most other programs.

 A dialog is a special type of window.
 Its purpose is to inform you of something, or request input from you, or both.
 It provides controls for you to use to specify how to carry out an action.
-The technical names for common controls are shown in Figure 1.
-In most cases we do not use the technical terms in this book, but it is useful to know them because the Help and other sources of information often use them.
+The technical names for common controls are shown in Figure 1 (legend is on next page).
+In most cases the technical terms are not used in this book, but it is useful to know them because the Help and other sources of information often use them.